vlutton/encore-ui/CONTRIBUTING.md

 1. Create a new branch in your local repo
 2. Commit to that branch
 3. Push branch up to Github
-4. Submit PR to for review
+4. Submit PR for review (according to guidelines above)
 5. Once reviewed and feedback given (and implemented), we will merge the branch to master

 ## 3rd-party Libraries